Thelymitra × macmillanii

-Thelymitra × macmillanii, commonly called the red sun orchid or crimson sun orchid is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra × macmillanii, commonly called red sun orchid or crimson sun orchid is a species of orchid that is endemic to south-eastern Australia.
 It has a single tapering, channelled leaf and up to five bright red, sometimes yellow flowers.
 It is a natural hybrid between T. antennifera and T. carnea or T. rubra.

 Description

 Thelymitra × macmillanii is a tuberous, perennial herb with a single channelled, tapering linear leaf 50-210 mm long and 2-5 mm wide.
 Up to six bright red, sometimes yellow flowers 20-40 mm wide are arranged on a flowering stem 100-300 mm tall.
 There are one or two bracts along the flowering stem.
 The sepals and petals are 12-20 mm long.
 The column is the same colour as the petals, oval and 4-6 mm long.
 The lobe on the top of the anther is very small and warty.
 The side lobes are variable but mostly 2-3 mm long and rough or warty all over.
 Flowering occurs from August to September.